-Despite being written nearly 140 years ago, Mark Twain’s essay The Awful German Language continues to offer a relevant — if not satirical — critique of the German language.
+Despite being written nearly 140 years ago, Twain’s essay The Awful German Language continues to offer a relevant — if not satirical — critique of the German language.
 Today, non-German speakers are still sure to raise an eyebrow at the fact that a girl or young woman (in German, Mädchen or Fräulein) would be assigned the neuter, or genderless, article.
 “Yes, but that’s because of the suffix -lein or -chen,” says the German.
 “They make every word neutral!”

 It’s common knowledge that words can move mountains — but should suffixes have the power to nullify the gender of a girl?
 Or the gender of a young boy (in German, Jüngelchen)?
 And what about knives, forks, plates and teapots?
 Do they have genders as well?
 In German, apparently so: das Messer (“knife” is genderless), die Gabel (“fork” is female), der Teller (“plate” is male) and die Teekanne (“teapot” is female).
 The assigning of genders to inanimate objects might make sense in Disney films, but for most native English speakers, inanimate objects are always genderless.

 We don’t think about it very often, but we deal with two sexes every day: the biological and the grammatical.
 In many languages, there’s a gender system in which all nouns are given genders, regardless of whether it’s a living cat, a seemingly-living robot with artificial intelligence or an inanimate stone.
 Some languages like Turkish, Japanese or Thai have no gender; others like English or Afrikaans have no genders for nouns but still highlight gender with pronouns (like he, she or it).
 Most languages have at least a feminine and a masculine gender, and others like German, Polish or Russian also add the neuter gender.
 Some languages even differentiate by gender between animate and inanimate objects!